mpsrig/Lychee/README.md

 Take a look at the [FAQ](docs/FAQ.md) if you have problems.
 Discovered a bug?
 Please create an issue here on GitHub!

-## Donate

-I am working hard on continuously developing and maintaining Lychee.
-Please consider making a donation via PayPal (from [our site](http://lychee.electerious.com/)) to keep the project going strong and me motivated.